Steps to Build Trust, Create Opportunity and Become Top of Mind with Your Audience

-As such therefore, it may appear to be only subversive if not paradoxical that Google, the internet marketing giant has proposed a new hypothesis of the zero moment of truth.
-What does this business lesson from Google on zero-moment of truth imply for booth staffers and sales executive exhibiting at trade shows.
+As such, therefore, it may appear to be only subversive if not paradoxical that Google, the internet marketing giant has proposed a new hypothesis of the zero moments of truth.
+What does this business lesson from Google on zero-moment of truth imply for booth staffers and sales executive exhibiting at trade shows?

 It means that between the moment when the buyer researches a product and then buys it, there is a momentary gap when he may go astray, deviate away from the brand and decide to abort the transacting process.

 What leads the buyer away from a brand at a trade show?
-Is it the lack of trust?
+Is it a lack of trust?
 Is it the lack of physical evidences?

 Is it about the buyer questioning the value addition of the product or service?

-Moment of truth encounters at trade shows are replete with challenges to trust building, elevator pitches, ice breaking and thus, creation of new avenues for business development.
+Moment of truth encounters at trade shows is replete with challenges to trust building, elevator pitches, ice breaking and thus, the creation of new avenues for business development.
 Here are some of the major such challenges and corresponding means, ideas and techniques to resolve those.

 1. Integrate Branding with Quality Certifications on the Store Front

 During the limited time span of the event, the trade show booth is in itself a storefront.
 The first major psychological challenge to building trust and thus bridging the gap is the fact that visitors take cognizance of the fact that both the trade show and the trade show booth put up are momentary; makeshift and thus not long lasting.